-Defined terms have the meaning described in Exhibit A, Managed Care Uniform Terms and Conditions, and Exhibit C, Texas Medicaid & Children's Health Insurance Program (CHIP) - Uniform Managed Care Manual (UMCM), unless the context clearly indicates otherwise.
+Defined terms have the meaning described in Exhibit A, STAR Health Uniform Terms and Conditions, and Exhibit B, Texas Medicaid & Children's Health Insurance Program (CHIP) - Uniform Managed Care Manual (UMCM), unless the context clearly indicates otherwise.
 Defined terms are capitalized, are proper nouns, or serve to define an acronym.
-Also, Services may not have been incorporated into Exhibit C, UMCM, at the time of the SOW's publication.
-In the event they have not been, such

-Exhibit B - STAR Health Scope of Work (SOW) - March 2024 Contract No. HHS001042700001 services will be added as part of the current HHSC UMCM change process, and the Contract will be amended as appropriate.
+Also, Services may not have been incorporated into Exhibit B, UMCM, at the time of the SOW's publication.
+In the event they have not been, such services will be added as part of the current HHSC UMCM change process, and the Contract will be amended as appropriate.
 Additionally, as used in this SOW, unless the context clearly indicates otherwise, the following terms and conditions have the meanings assigned below: